Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Deploy-Custom-Landing-Zone-Archetypes.md

 The `main.tf` file contains the `azurerm_client_config` resource, which is used to determine the Tenant ID from your user connection to Azure.
 This is used to ensure the deployment will target your `Tenant Root Group` by default.

-It also contains the module declaration for this module, containing a number of customisations as needed to meet the specification defined in the overview above.
+It also contains the module declaration for this module, containing a number of customizations as needed to meet the specification defined in the overview above.

 To allow the declaration of custom templates, you must create a custom library folder within the root module and include the path to this folder using the `library_path` variable within the module configuration.

-> **NOTE:** For more information regarding configuration of this module, please refer to the [Module Variables](./%5BUser-Guide%5D-Module-Variables) documentation.
+> **NOTE:** To learn more about module configuration using input variables, please refer to the [Module Variables](%5BUser-Guide%5D-Module-Variables) documentation.

 ```hcl
 # Get the current client configuration from the AzureRM provider.